 Our prayer motivator passage from the Word of God today is Matthew 6:11 which reads: “Give us this day our daily bread.”

-Allow me to share with you some more important points regarding this passage from Matthew Henry’s Commentary:
+Allow me to share with you some important points regarding this passage from Matthew Henry’s Commentary:

-Our prayer motivator devotional today is titled “GOD’S NEED OF MEN WHO PRAY” part 7 from the book, “The Weapon of Prayer” by E.M.
+Our prayer motivator devotional today is titled “PRAYING MEN AT A PREMIUM” part 4 from the book, “The Weapon of Prayer” by E.M.
 Bounds.

 E.M.
 Bounds goes on to say:

 God began His early movements in the world with men of prayer.
 He chose such a man to be the father of that race who became His chosen people in the world for hundreds of years, to whom He committed His oracles, and from whom sprang the Promised Messiah.
 Abraham, a leader of God’s cause, was preeminently a praying man.
 When we consider his conduct and character, we readily see how prayer ruled and swayed this great leader of God’s people in the wilderness.
 “Abraham planted a grove in Beersheba, and called there on the name of the Lord, the everlasting God,” and it is an outstanding fact that wherever he pitched his tent and camped for a season, with his household, there he erected the altar of sacrifice and of prayer.
 His was a personal and a family religion, in which prayer was a prominent and abiding factor.